goatonabicycle/goatonabicycle/README.md

 - Things on This Page: Unpublished, lots to do.
 Initial version in the coming weeks.
 - Human not Resource: Unpublished, lots to do.
 Soon: Home page image.
 Various articles. most important thing right now. will have 3 articles soon.
 - Millions of Words: [Fine](https://millions-of-words-bitter-dawn-8253.fly.dev/), but need to polish and publish.
 Next up: sentiments, accuracy finalization, import from more sources
 - Make Things Move: [Fine](https://make-things-move.vercel.app/), but lots of polishing and content to do before publishing.
 Need more silly experiment ideas.
+Adding config panels everywhere
 - Rhymey: [Running fine](https://chromewebstore.google.com/detail/rhymey/fbkmdcolngnmmhmdkhngfmdmeofipahp).
 - Grug Listen Music: [Running fine](https://www.gruglistenmusic.com/).
 Soon: Update pals with description.
 Expand what Grug writes about to include longform blog like stuff.
 - This is on Ampwall: Unpublished.
 TBD